Skip to main content

 Overview

 Each connector runs as an independent service (a Docker container in self-hosted deployments, or an ECS task on AWS) and syncs data independently.
-The connector-manager service orchestrates all connector operations, including scheduling syncs, tracking progress, and managing concurrent operations.
+The omni-connector-manager service orchestrates all connector operations, including scheduling syncs, tracking progress, and managing concurrent operations.

 For instructions on adding a new connector, see the Connectors Overview.